First-in-class medication

-A first-in-class medication is a pharmaceutical that uses a "new and unique mechanism of action" to treat a particular medical condition.
+A first-in-class medication is a prototype drug that uses a "new and unique mechanism of action" to treat a particular medical condition.
 While the Food and Drug Administration's Center for Drug Evaluation and Research tracks first-in-class medications and reports on them annually, first-in-class is not considered a regulatory category.
 Although many first-in-class medications qualify as breakthrough therapies, Regenerative Medicine Advanced Therapies and/or orphan drugs, first-in-class status itself has no regulatory effect.